Meet with us to talk about your project!

 Project is in a city with an affordable housing need less than 20 OR more than 50% of their need is in the 51-80% affordability level 2

-Highest possible total for Geographic Choice 9
+Highest possible total for Geographic Choice 10

-Highest possible score for both pilot priorities
+Highest possible score for both program priorities

-Step 2: Step two evaluates the individual project’s ability to achieve pilot program goals; ensuring populations with lower homeownership rates than white residents have equitable access to the affordable homeownership opportunity that’s being funded, the proposal’s ability to meet unique local needs, and the proposal’s ability to provide deeper and/or longer affordability.
+Step 2: Step two evaluates the individual project’s ability to achieve program goals; ensuring populations with lower homeownership rates than white residents have equitable access to the affordable homeownership opportunity that’s being funded, the proposal’s ability to meet unique local needs, and the proposal’s ability to provide deeper and/or longer affordability.

 Equitable Access